shivkumarghatbale/03_dataEncryption-DigitalSignature-MAC-DigitalCeriticates-SSL-TLS-HTTPS/README.md

 SSL: Secure Sockets Layer (SSL) protocol governs server authentication, client authentication, and encrypted communication between servers and clients.SSL is widely used on the Internet, especially for interactions that involve exchanging confidential information such as credit card numbers.

+How SSL Certificates Work
+A browser or server attempts to connect to a website (i.e. a web server) secured with SSL.
+The browser/server requests that the web server identify itself.
+The web server sends the browser/server a copy of its SSL certificate.
+The browser/server checks to see whether or not it trusts the SSL certificate. (browser/server may choose to validate certificate with CA or validate digital signature of CA on the certificate.)
+If so, it creates a key, encrypts it using public key of certificate and sends it to web server.
+Web server decrypts the message using it's private key to get the key of client.
+The web server sends back a digitally signed acknowledgement to start an SSL encrypted session.
+Encrypted data is shared between the browser/server and the web server.

+This way data sent from client to server is encrypted using web server's public key.
+And data sent from web server to client is encrypted using client's symmetric key.